-Third seed Tsitsipas eases into fourth round
+Medvedev suffers shock straight-set loss to Korda

-Australian Open 2023: Stefanos Tsitsipas, Jannik Sinner through to fourth round in Melbourne
+Australian Open 2023 results: Daniil Medvedev out, Stefanos Tsitsipas through to fourth round

 Last updated on .From the section Tennis